Cherreads

 He turned and walked out of the cell without another look.
 She heard his voice through the bars, speaking to the gammas outside.

-"Get some female omegas to take her out of here.
-Get the pack doctor to fix her up.
+"Get the pack doctor to fix her up.
 I need her to be in good shape until King Derek Wolfe arrives tomorrow.
-And keep a strict eye on the wildcat.
+And keep a strict eye on the wildcat's cell.
 I do not want her missing before her marriage tomorrow."

 "Yes, Alpha," one of the gammas answered.

 The cell gate squeaked open as her father's footsteps faded down the corridor.
-Pain and exhaustion finally pulled her under, and Kira drifted into darkness.
+She heard the gamma bolting her cell gate and pressed the lock.

 The next day…